 Curious about Blackbaud?

 - Oracle Fusion Cloud has been chosen as the information system for human resources, finance and potentially student (recruiting, admissions, registrar’s office, financial aid and student accounts).
 Oracle currently has more than 350 higher education customers in the cloud, supporting over 11 million students.
 The Oracle finance implementation began in April.
-Human resources will begin in July.
+Human resources began in May.
 Those deeply involved with this project will include human resources, information technology, academic operations, student accounts and finance teams.

 - Oracle is actively working on a platform for Student systems and has a solid roadmap.
 GMHEC has been given a seat on the Oracle Student Design Council, which is focused on providing direction and feedback for this roadmap.
 We are monitoring progress on the roadmap and will intermittently have demos for the Student groups when appropriate.